When you marry a nurse, you marry their job.

 Nurses are superstitious in many ways.
 Mine wears the worst socks only to taunt the nursing gods.
 Yet she makes it through each night, talking about her ‘dumpster fires’ and ‘sh*t shows.’
 Then, there is the question I ask: ‘What damn socks are you wearing?’
 (They say ‘ringmaster of the sh*t show.’)
 I remind her I’m going to burn them in some ritualistic way to please the nursing gods.

-Meanwhile, I’m doing homework with 4 kids and making dinner and lunches for the next day.
-All so that she does not have to worry.
+Meanwhile, I’m doing homework with 4 kids and making dinner and lunches for the next day, all so that she does not have to worry.
+She doesn’t need to.
 We love our nurse, mom, wife, and best friend.

 Get some rest, babe.
 You don’t have to work tonight.
 We can make dinner together.
 I’ll even rub your feet.”